Mayfly277/mayfly277.github.io/_posts/2022-07-07-GOADv2-pwning-part3.md

 sql_svc                                               2022-06-29 07:48:40.248028  2022-07-03 15:56:57.924607
 ```

-- With ldap query, i recommand this article with all the usefull ldap query for active directory : [https://podalirius.net/en/articles/useful-ldap-queries-for-windows-active-directory-pentesting/](https://podalirius.net/en/articles/useful-ldap-queries-for-windows-active-directory-pentesting/)
+- With ldap query, i recommend this article with all the useful ldap query for active directory : [https://podalirius.net/en/articles/useful-ldap-queries-for-windows-active-directory-pentesting/](https://podalirius.net/en/articles/useful-ldap-queries-for-windows-active-directory-pentesting/)

 - With ldap on north.sevenkingdoms.local